MahsaHesam/Project1/Written Report/Project_Report.md

 ![Incidents recorded by offence divisions 2014-2023](../Visualisation%20Images/crime%20incidents%20by%20Offence%20Division%20over%20the%20period%202014-2023.png)

-Regarding graph 6, there appears to be to a spike of *'other offences'* in 2020.
+In chart 6, there appears to be to a spike of *'other offences'* in 2020.
 Additionally, there was also a drop in *'property and deception offences'* during that year.
 These sudden increase and decrease (respectively) of the two divisions may be attributed to the lockdowns that happened in Victoria during that time period as a result of COVID-19.
 It could explain why there was a drop in *'property and deception offences'* as most people would be inside their homes and offences against property would be reduced.
 However, more research will need to be conducted for these time periods to solidify the correlation between COVID-19 and the decrease of *'property and deception offences'*.

 On the other hand, the other offence divisions seem to have a steady amount of incidents over the years.